This post may contain affiliate links. See my disclosure policy.

 Pearled Barley

 The process for cooking pearled barley begins in the same way as that of hulled barley.
-Again, you’ll want to bring your pearled barley to a boil with about three cups of liquid, either water or broth.
+Again, you’ll want to bring your pearl barley to a boil with about three cups of liquid, either water or broth.

 Just as with hulled barley, once your pearled barley has softened nicely, take the pot off the stove.
 Keep in mind that pearl barley releases a lot of starch into the water when cooking.
 For that reason, the barley water can be used to thicken sauces, soups, and stews, so don’t drain it right away if you want to use it in your dish.